 The Moreaus have been heroically caring for pilgrims for years.
-They washed our clothes, gave us dinner and breakfast, and even a guided tour of the cathedral and citadel, all in very good humour.
+They washed our clothes, gave us dinner and breakfast, and even a guided tour of the cathedral and citadel, all in very good humor.
 It is an awful lot of work daily cooking for pilgrims, washing up, then laundering sheets and towels; and in this district, due to the dearth of gîtes, we were handed off from one home to another as local families have banded together to provide hospitality.
 This boundless generosity was one of the gifts of a difficult and sometimes lonely trail.
 The next day, in Bazas, we were taken in by another delightful pair and shared stories-they had walked to Santiago some years before.
-In the morning M. Barran showed us round the Gothic cathedral and even led us for a kilometer along the trail, to make sure we didn’t get lost.
+In the morning M. Barran showed us around the Gothic cathedral and even led us for a kilometer along the trail, to make sure we didn’t get lost.
 Which would not have been impossible; this is a region of competing balisages; but after some twists and turns the path follows an arrow-straight railroad bed, which we followed for several days under renewed rains.

-We were happy despite the rain; the paths were sandy soil, a welcome change from pavement, through the pine-woods of the Landes.
+We were happy despite the rain; the paths were sandy soil, a welcome change from the pavement, through the pine woods of the Landes.
 We stayed in derelict Captieux, and in tiny Retjons whose villagers have created a lovely pilgrim refuge; we crossed the ancient town of Roquefort where you can actually stop and pray in the St. James chapel.
-Mostly we spent long days traversing the Landes, noting tracks of deer and wild boar in the sand, admiring the forests planted by Napoleon III and, where forests gave way to maize, the open skies, impressive cloud formations and equally impressive farmhouses-huge half-timbered affairs with roofs sloping down as if brooding chicks.
+Mostly we spent long days traversing the Landes, noting tracks of deer and wild boar in the sand, admiring the forests planted by Napoleon III and, where forests gave way to maize, the open skies, impressive cloud formations, and equally impressive farmhouses-huge half-timbered affairs with roofs sloping down as if brooding chicks.
 It’s hard to imagine the swampy, inhospitable area this was before the 1800s, and how unpleasant to cross-“a desolate country where everything is lacking,” said Aimery Picaud.
 We found it one of the best parts of the pilgrimage; the silent footpaths were conducive to recollection, and the big skies opened our spirits.
 It was a fine milieu for walking prayer.

-St. Sever was one of the biggest monasteries in Aquitaine, founded round the tomb of the 5th-century missionary Severus (killed by Vandals) and rebuilt in the eleventh.
+St. Sever was one of the biggest monasteries in Aquitaine, founded around the tomb of the 5th-century missionary Severus (killed by Vandals) and rebuilt in the eleventh.
 We attended Sunday mass in the huge church, which has remarkable column capitals: someone in the 1800s decided, in a fit of medievalism, to repaint them.
 It’s rather shocking but it certainly brings the sculptures into high relief!
 Grinning lions and exotic birds in bright hues stare down at you.
 It’s worth a long visit but, pilgrim-like, we had to hurry on.
 The Landes were behind us and the road began, gently at first, to rise and fall.
 Hagetmau puts up pilgrims in a collective tent; we shared it with Claude, a Breton who walked in a button-down shirt and slacks and a very small pack, very fast.
 He was there to greet us when we arrived, 29 km later and soaked, in Orthez.

 And now we were definitively in Béarn.
 In the long village of Sault-de-Navailles, reminiscent of Camino towns in Spain, we had crossed the Luy de Béarn on a bridge shaken by heavy lorry traffic.
 The increasing slopes, steep roofs, and spreading locust trees, all spoke of the borderlands.
 So did the blue-green Gave de Pau rushing through Orthez.
-Orthez was the capital of Béarn in the late Middle Ages and has the fortifications and fine stone houses to prove it.
+Orthez was the capital of Béarn in the late Middle Ages and has fortifications and fine stone houses to prove it.
 It was also an important pilgrim stop with three hospices.
 The pilgrim shelter today is at the 13th-century Hôtel de la Lune, “remodeled for greater comfort in the 15th,” the plaque outside noted.
-Well, there has been some remodeling since: the gîte occupying the second floor has two snug bedrooms, a well-furnished kitchen and up-to-date bathroom.
-We hung our sodden clothes to dry and dined on salad and omelettes while Claude elucidated the fine points of welding (his specialization) and we watched sheets of rain wash the tiled roofs.
+Well, there has been some remodeling since: the gîte occupying the second floor has two snug bedrooms, a well-furnished kitchen, and an up-to-date bathroom.
+We hung our sodden clothes to dry and dined on salad and omelets while Claude elucidated the fine points of welding (his specialization) and we watched sheets of rain wash the tiled roofs.

 Now we walked with a certain anticipation.
 Chestnuts were ripening and contented blondes d’Aquitaine lolled in the fields.
 At the village of Hôpital d’Orion was a chapel to Mary Magdalene-a nod to Vézelay?
-At midday we came to Sauveterre, a delightful town of solid stone built up into the square proportions beloved in Béarn.
+At midday, we came to Sauveterre, a delightful town of solid stone built up into the square proportions beloved in Béarn.
 Many of the houses have names and dates carved into their lintels-1738, 1816… You can sit in the green park with the mass of St. Andrew’s behind you and the sparkling gave flowing before, and never want to leave.
-But you do leave, because that’s what pilgrims must do.
+But you do leave because that’s what pilgrims must do.
 Ultreya!
-We slept in the 18th-century demesne of the Lecointre family, and crept out as silently as possible in the morning.
+We slept in the 18th-century demesne of the Lecointre family and crept out as silently as possible in the morning.

 It was just past noon when we came to St-Palais where the houses were suddenly whitewashed with red or green trim, in the Basque style.
 Basqueland!
 We were well and truly in pilgrim territory now.
-At Zabalik, the Franciscan house, we were twenty at dinner-guests, hikers, pilgrims-and Brother Yannick remembered us from last year.
-We stayed a blissful two days, basking in the peaceful liturgy, delicious meals and comfortable, quiet guest wing.
+At Zabalik, the Franciscan house, we were twenty at dinner guests, hikers, pilgrims-and Brother Yannick remembered us from last year.
+We stayed a blissful two days, basking in the peaceful liturgy, delicious meals, and comfortable, quiet guest wing.
 So late into the journey, and it seemed we had just gotten into the swing of it….

 Just past St-Palais is the Stele of Gibraltar, marking where the Ways from Tours, Vézelay and Le Puy become one.
 At the hilltop Chapel of Soyarce we were buzzed by helicopters, evidently patrolling the nearly nonexistent border (we didn’t know it, but there had been a terrorist explosion in Bilbao).
-Stupidly we got lost coming down the back of the hill and wandered for an hour through thick forest, fretting about being mistaken for terrorists, till we wound up back on the trail not far from cheery Ostabat.
+Stupidly we got lost coming down the back of the hill and wandered for an hour through the thick forest, fretting about being mistaken for terrorists, till we wound up back on the trail not far from cheery Ostabat.

 I don’t know why it’s so cheery, except that it sits between green mountains on its own little hill, all whitewashed houses and crooked streets.
 The pilgrim refuge was actually the pilgrim hospice in olden times-a little house with two dormitories up, kitchen and bathroom down, with dark beams and low ceilings.
-It filled with pilgrims!-Germans, Austrians, and a Frenchman walking with his teenaged son.
+It filled with pilgrims!-Germans, Austrians, and a Frenchman walking with his teenage son.
 There was a celebration in the square: three pilgrim staffs had been carried in relays down the three Chemins (we had heard of them periodically but nobody knew where they were), and they had all met today in Ostabat.
 A hundred or so people were present, as well as a TV crew, and cider and crackers were served.
 Then we bedded down snugly in the gîte and fell asleep to the sound of sheep bells.

-And then we were in the bustle of St. Jean Pied de Port with its Babel of pilgrim tongues along the steep rue d’Espagne and banners flying for a three-day fête.
+And then we were in the bustle of St. Jean Pied de Port with its Babel of pilgrim’s tongues along the steep rue d’Espagne and banners flying for a three-day fête.
 We spent a night at the municipal refuge and another at the convivial private gite, L’Esprit du Chemin.
 Then, with time to spare and full of pilgrim élan, we decided to explore a bit of the Chemin d’Arles….but that is another story.

 Most of the guidebooks are in French: